gcunhase/StackedDeBERT/README.md

     <img src="./data/assets/results_stterror_chatbot.png" height="300" alt="Results for Chatbot Intent Dataset with STT errors">
     </p>

-> where iBLEU = 1-BLEU, meaning that higher scores indicate higher presence of noise
+> where iBLEU = 1-BLEU, higher scores indicate higher presence of noise

 ## Acknowledgment
 In case you wish to use this code, please use the following citation: